Credit: @thefarmersmuseum on Instagram

 Credit: Claudia Cooley/EnjoyRhinebeck.com

 Sweater weather is finally here and Rhinebeck has the perfect way to celebrate!
-Whether you knit or crochet, you’ll find all the essentials for creating cozy threads at the New York State Wool & Sheep Festival (October 15-16).
-Also be sure not to miss everyone’s favorite Llama Parade followed by the Leaping Llama contest.
+Whether you knit or crochet, you’ll find all the essentials for creating cozy threads at the New York State Wool & Sheep Festival (October 21-22).
+Also be sure not to miss everyone’s favorite Leaping Llama contest.
 On Sundays, get your fill of fresh produce, baked treats, and perhaps a nice gourd for your porch at the Rhinebeck Farmers’ Market.
 Head into town for some shopping at Periwinkles at Rhinebeck, known for their bath and body products, and Paper Trail, an emporium of home goods and fine stationery.
 Beekman Arms & Delamater Inn (pictured) puts on its autumn best decking out the front lawn with pumpkins, hay bales, and mums making for the perfect photo op whether you’re staying in one of the guest rooms at the charming colonial estate or indulging in Sunday brunch at the tavern.
 Step away from town to take in fall colors at Ferncliff Forest, an old growth forest preserve filled with plenty of trails and a 79-foot fire tower providing amazing panoramic views of the Hudson Valley.

 Thousand Islands-Seaway